top of page

 Morrigan

-A product of dreams, memories and coincidences, this print draws on the story of the Morrigan, the shape-shifting Celtic Goddess of War, Fate and Death.
-Her alter egos include a serpent, and a thunder storm.
-The eye represents a long running battle she had with Cuchulainn, as he shot at her with a sling shot when she attacked him in the form of a wolf, blinding her.
+The eye represents a long running battle The Morrigan had with Cuchulainn, as he shot at her with a sling shot when she attacked him in the form of a wolf, blinding her.

 He broke her ribs when she took the form of a seaserpent and her leg when in the form of a heifer.
 She took her final revenge, settling on his shoulder as he died in battle, in her most famous form, that of a crow or raven.
 (There is a bronze statue of this moment in the window of the GPO, Dublin)